-Your First Line of Defense Against Covid
+Your First Line of Defense Against Viral Infections and Other Pathogens

 Invisible ultraviolet light in the far-UVC wavelength range is a first line of defense that can deactivate airborne viruses before you breathe them in.
 A second line of defense—your face mask—doesn't deactivate viruses but can stop them from entering your body.
 Vaccines then act as a third line of defense by preventing viruses from replicating after they've already entered your body and infected you.
 All three lines of defense will be important as Covid-19 becomes an endemic disease.
 But wide deployment of UVC disinfection at the front lines can dramatically lessen the viral load in the air, increasing the effectiveness of the second and third lines of defense.